chadakeng/AR-cannon-game/README.md

 This HTML file is creating an AR-based Cannon Game using A-Frame and AR.js.
 It combines visual elements, assets, and custom JavaScript components to build an interactive game where two players (green and blue) take turns firing cannonballs at each other.

 *Dependencies*
-> A-Frame: A framework for building 3D/AR/VR experiences.
+    A-Frame: A framework for building 3D/AR/VR experiences.
-> AR.js: Enables augmented reality features in the browser using markers and webcam input.
+    AR.js: Enables augmented reality features in the browser using markers and webcam input.

 Two players (Green and Blue) interact with physical markers (barcodes) where each player has a cannon that fires balls at a target.
 Players can see a countdown timer before firing, fire a ball from their cannon, get hit feedback when the ball hits their target, track their health and see a game-over message when their health depletes.

 *Components in Use*

-a. hit-feedback.js
+a. countdown-manager.js
-- Displays a red plane when a target is hit for visual feedback.
+- Manages the turn-based countdown for the game.
+- Alternates turns between Green and Blue players.
+- Fires a ball when the countdown reaches 0.

 b. health-system.js
 - Tracks the health of each cannon (starts at 3).